jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 Next is **Mobile**,
 which allows you to
 register your mobile
-phone number to the ASM.
+phone number to the ARM.
 This registration is
 required to access
-the ASM reports.
+the ARM reports.

 ![Mobile Option](https://res.cloudinary.com/fluid-attacks/image/upload/v1651073721/docs/web/web_asm-user_mobile_menu.png)